caneroncu/Warlock-Game/README.md

 Push your rivals out of the map to own them all!

 <h2>Game scenario</h2>
 A hill can only have one king to rule them all!
-Eliminate your to-be-dead-soon-warlock enemies and be one!
+Eliminate your soon-to-be-dead-warlock enemies and be one!

 <h2>General</h2>
 - Bounty: Killing a player who is in a killing spree, awards more gold (depends on the magnitude of killing spree)